 Stephens Creek Empties into Willamette

-This area was previously known as Butterfly Park.
+This area was once known as Butterfly Park.
 One can access the whole area from a footpath that comes down off the bike/ped path.
 Unfortunately, it now has a lot of litter from 'campers'.

 What a lovely area.
 It floods in the winter.
 This was in April, and was a little spongy.
 So, if you go, do it dry summer months.